geops/trafimage-maps/src/examples/Punctuality/README.md

 This example shows how to integrate punctuality information in your map application.

-The used `apiKey` is a demo key.
-Please [request your own api key](http://developer.geops.io/) for using the application.
+The `apiKey` used here is for demonstration purposes only.
+Please get your own api key at https://developer.geops.io/.

 ```jsx
 import 'trafimage-maps';